Climate Activist Hypocrites Hurt Environment by Using Super Glue

 Green Energy Is An Impossible Task

-Before the main post, here is a 2014 Google FLASHBACK where sanity prevailed a bit:
+Here is a 2014 Google FLASHBACK where sanity prevailed a bit — note, I will end with it as well:

 We came to the conclusion that even if Google and others had led the way toward a wholesale adoption of renewable energy, that switch would not have resulted in significant reductions of carbon dioxide emissions.
 Trying to combat climate change exclusively with today’s renewable energy technologies simply won’t work; we need a fundamentally different approach.